-With a wide diversity of sea life and species from all over the world, the visitors can expect nothing less than a spectacular whale-watching experience Their knowledge of the industry is certainly charming.
+With a wide diversity of sea life and species from all over the world, visitors can expect nothing less than a spectacular whale-watching experience.
+Their knowledge of the industry is certainly charming.

 Quick Fact: Two types of Orcas are found in these waters.
 Of this, the salmon-eating orcas are now endangered due to the lack of supply of their food source (salmon).